nodes777/mapventure/README.md

 * Implement maps changing on weather
 * Seperate out JSON data into new file
 * Favicon
-* Margins on buttons
 * Link button click to icon click

 * Implement text and choices changing on weather
 * HTML5 Canvas animations on actions
-* Create text content dependant on actions from earlier in the day
+* Create text content dependent on actions from earlier in the day
 * Remake in Angular

 ###Attributions###